Pocket Prairie Initiative

 Are You Interested in Growing Your Own Pocket Prairie?

 Anyone is eligible and there is no minimum size required.
-Please send us an email to Ashley.email@example.com or give us a call 701.282.2157 x3.
-Someone on our team will be happy to discuss options with you including site location and determining a site prep, planting, and maintenance plan.
+Please send us an email to email@example.com or give us a call 701.282.2157 x3.
+Will be happy to discuss options with you including site location and determining a site prep, planting, and maintenance plan.
 Want to plant a large area but don’t have the equipment to do so?
 We also have options for large plantings.
 We can prep your area for planting and/or use our no-till grass trill for planting.

 What can you expect to see?
 Below are the species in the seed mix: